Skip to Content

 2. Data

 Smart cars and Advanced Driver Assistance Systems (ADAS) can help prevent accidents.
-For the evidence, Feiter referred to the Association's ADAS study.
+For the evidence, Feiter referred to the ADAS study of the Association.
 "That proves that ADAS matters and can help."
-But Feiter emphatically added that more research needs to be done.
-"Most systems, including collision detection and lane-keeping assistance, can greatly reduce the likelihood of being noticed, but the adaptive cruise control and blind spot detection still require more research."
+But Feiter emphatically said that more research needs to be done.
+"Most systems, including collision detection and lane-keeping assistance, can greatly reduce the likelihood of being detected, but the adaptive cruise control and blind spot detection require even more research."

 "Most Advanced Driver Assistance Systems, including collision detection and lane-keeping assistance, can reduce the risk of accidents"